 A reader asked: I want to terminate my PCP car finance.
 The car's fine, good condition, but we now need a bigger car.
 According to my contract I can hand it back.
 But I am going to need to get another car, so I am worried this will harm my good credit record.
 Would part exchange be better?
 Your right to end a PCP contract early Personal Contract Purchase (PCP) is the most common way to buy … [Read more...]

 If you have decided to take control of your expenditure, you may get depressed when it doesn't all go to plan.
 But improving your finances is a journey – one that takes time and planning.
 And as with all journeys, there can be stops and starts along the way.
-Don't let these derail your plan!
-I'm talking in this article about a plan to clear your problem debts.
-This could be forced on you if … [Read more...]
+Don't let these derail your plan.
+Why budgets go astray Some of these reasons can be unexpected.
+A big bill that’s landed on your mat … [Read more...]